Understanding Prompt Management in GitHub Repositories: A Call for Best Practices

 \looseness-1 The rapid adoption of foundation models (e.g., large language models) has given rise to promptware, i.e., software built using natural language prompts.
 Effective management of prompts, such as organization and quality assurance, is essential yet challenging.
 In this study, we perform an empirical analysis of 24,800 open-source prompts from 92 GitHub repositories to investigate prompt management practices and quality attributes.
 Our findings reveal critical challenges such as considerable inconsistencies in prompt formatting, substantial internal and external prompt duplication, and frequent readability and spelling issues.
 Based on these findings, we provide actionable recommendations for developers to enhance the usability and maintainability of open-source prompts within the rapidly evolving promptware ecosystem.

+\begin{IEEEbiography}{Hao Li}{\,} is a postdoctoral researcher at Queen’s University, Kingston, ON K7L 3N6, Canada.
+His research interests include software engineering for AI, AI for software engineering, and software package ecosystems.
+Li received his Ph.D. in Software Engineering and Intelligent Systems from the University of Alberta.
+Contact him at hao.li@queensu.ca. \end{IEEEbiography}

+\begin{IEEEbiography}{Hicham Masri}{\,} is a software and data engineer at DocuPet in Ontario, Canada.
+His research interests include machine learning, foundation models, and data-centric AI.
+Masri received his MSc in Computing from Queen’s University.
+Contact him at masri@queensu.ca. \end{IEEEbiography}

+\begin{IEEEbiography}{Filipe R. Cogo} {\,} is a software engineering researcher at Huawei Technologies Co., Kingston, ON, K7K 1B7, Canada.
+His research interests include machine learning and mining software repositories to investigate and propose automated solutions to technical and social problems in software engineering.
+Cogo received his Ph.D. in computer science from Queen’s University.
+Contact him at filipe.cogo@gmail.com. \end{IEEEbiography}

+\begin{IEEEbiography}{Abdul Ali Bangash}{\,} is a Tenure-track Assistant Professor at Lahore University of Management Sciences in Lahore, Pakistan.
+His research interests include using AI-based systems, mining software repositories and performance engineering to improve software and machine learning processes.
+Bangash received his PhD in Computer Science from the University of Alberta.
+Contact him at abdulali@lums.edu.pk. \end{IEEEbiography}

+\begin{IEEEbiography}{Bram Adams} {\,} is a full professor at Queen’s University, Kingston, ON K7L 3N6, Canada.
+His research interests include software release engineering (pre- and post-AI) and mining software repositories.
+He is a Senior Member of IEEE.
+Contact him at bram.adams@queensu.ca. \end{IEEEbiography}

+\begin{IEEEbiography}{Ahmed E. Hassan} {\,} is the Natural Sciences and Engineering Research Council of Canada/Research in Motion Industrial Research chair in Software Engineering for Ultra Large Scale systems at Queen’s University, Kingston, ON K7L 3N6, Canada.
+He is a Fellow of the IEEE.
+Contact him at ahmed@cs.queensu.ca. \end{IEEEbiography}

-\chapteri{T}he popularization of foundation Models~(FMs), such as GPT, Llama and DeepSeek, has given rise to \textit{promptware}, a new class of software built with natural language \emph{prompts}~\cite{hassan2024rethink}.
+\chapteri{T}he popularization of foundation models~(FMs), such as GPT, Llama and DeepSeek, has given rise to \textit{promptware}, a new class of software built with natural language \emph{prompts}~\cite{hassan2024rethink}.
 Promptware democratizes software creation, allowing users with little or no training in coding or AI to build intelligent software applications.
 A prominent example is ChatGPT, a chat assistant that uses built-in prompts to define the assistant's behavior, tone, expertise, and formatting during conversations.

 When building promptware, it is crucial to carefully manage the prompts used by the application, ensuring their proper storage, organization, versioning, and maintenance.
-While prior work has studied prompts embedded directly into source code files of promptware hosted on GitHub~\cite{tafreshipour2025promptingwildempiricalstudy}, there has been a recent trend towards prompt reuse across promptware, which requires more specialized \textit{prompt stores}, such as PromptBase~\cite{promptbase}, to manage and distribute prompts for promptware developers.
+While specialized \textit{prompt stores} such as PromptBase~\cite{promptbase} have emerged, they primarily function as commercial marketplaces for individual prompt assets rather than collaborative development platforms.
+Prior work has studied the evolution of prompts embedded directly into source code files (e.g., as Python strings)~\cite{tafreshipour2025promptingwildempiricalstudy}.
+However, no prior research has studied prompts as standalone software assets that are stored in dedicated files or investigated their management practices.